monorkin/kappa/README.md

 You can see all available templates in the [`shared/data/tempaltes`](/shared/data/tempaltes) directory.

-The template whic is used to run the Lambda can be changed in the configurator.
+The template which is used to run the Lambda can be changed in the configurator.
-__Note:__ The saved template doesn't change the preset template and that it will dissapear when the container is restarted.
+__Note:__ The saved template doesn't change the preset template and that it will disappear when the container is restarted.

 Each template __needs__ to have at least two keys: `name` and `json`.
-Those keys are self-explanitory:
+Those keys are self-explanatory:

 * `name` - Name of the template (used only for display purposes)
 * `json` - Relative path to a file containing the template's raw JSON payload